IgorChaus/Camera_Alarm/README.md

 <p>Would be better when you activate the house security alarm and camera’s alarm will activate automatically.
 When you deactivate the house
 security alarm  camera’s alarm will deactivate automatically as well.</p>
 <p>My device connects to house security alarm.
 If you activate your house security alarm my device acivate alarm function on each camera.<>
 When you deactivate your security system my device deactivate alarm function on the cameras.
-My device based on the ESP8266.
-It have connect to home network to control smart alarm on the cameras through WiFi.</p>
+My device is based on the ESP8266.
+It have to connect to home network to control smart alarm on the cameras through WiFi.</p>

 ![esp8266](https://user-images.githubusercontent.com/95531383/211155595-2625898b-a47b-436c-9460-4aaca3671a15.png)